 Poitier is reason enough to watch this film, and his charisma makes the changes he brings to the students' world seem entirely plausible.
-The production design is marvelous and, along with the fine cinematography, captures the desolate nature of rundown East End London.
+To Sir, with Love's production design is marvelous and, along with the fine cinematography shot on location, captures the texture of London's East End in the 1960s.
 The music is a hoot, with song choices that surprise you like charming relics from another era.

-Watching the movie requires a bit of effort and young viewers may find their attention drifting.
-Making out the British accents is sometimes difficult.
-But in a world of spoon-fed plots and predictable three-act structures, the film's non-traditional structure and elements set it apart from more standard fare.
+Watching this dialogue-heavy movie requires a bit of effort, and young viewers may find their attention drifting.
+Making out the language can be difficult for those not used to hearing London cockney.
+But in a world of spoon-fed plots and predictable three-act structures, the film's organic storytelling sets it apart from more standard fare.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.